 Perfect Spiritual DNA?

 “A child’s spiritual DNA is perfect because one’s true identity is as a son or daughter of God.”
-Elder Neil L. Andersen, one of Mormonism’s 12 apostles, stated this at the last LDS General Conference.
-It was repeated as a conference highlight in the current issue of the LDS Church’s magazine, the Ensign.
+Elder Neil L. Andersen, one of Mormonism’s 12 apostles, stated this at a recent LDS General Conference.
+It was repeated as a conference highlight in the July 2016 issue of the LDS Church’s magazine, the Ensign.

 When he talks about a child being a child of God, he is not referring to the biblical teaching that we become children of God through faith.
 Rather he bases it on the LDS teaching that all people are literal spirit children of God.

 Because they believe children have perfect spiritual DNA, Mormons also teach they can’t sin until they reach the age of eight.
 Their scriptures state: “They cannot sin, for power is not given unto Satan to tempt little children” (D&C 29:47).

 This is not a dusty doctrine in Mormonism either.
 Sometimes when LDS members have mentioned it to me, I look at them with a puzzled expression and simply say, “Really?”
 I don’t know how any parent can sincerely believe their children don’t sin until they are eight years old.

 Be that as it may.
 Both Andersen’s statement and the quote from D&C 29:47 give us a good window into Mormonism’s view of sin.
 Obviously the LDS Church rejects the biblical teaching of inherited sin.
 “Surely I was sinful at birth, sinful from the time my mother conceived me” (Psalm 51:5).